linroger/FinanceCompendium/V. Equities and Alternatives/Equities/Investments BKM/Part 3 - Equilibrium in Capital Markets/Chapter 09 - The Capital Asset Pricing Model.md

 # Example 9.1 The CAPM and Capital Budgeting

-An expansion of a firm's production facilities will cost  $100 million and is expected to generate incremental cash flows of$ 20 million a year for 8 years.
+An expansion of a firm's production facilities will cost  \$100 million and is expected to generate incremental cash flows of\$ 20 million a year for 8 years.
 What is the project's NPV?
 If the project beta is .8, the market risk premium is 8\%, and the risk-free rate is 2\%, then the discount rate for the project is  $2 + .8 \times 8 = 8.4\%$ .
 The project's net present value is therefore:

 $$
 \begin{array}{l} N P V = -100 + 20 \times \text {Annuity Factor} (8.4\%, 8 \text {years}) \\ = - 1 0 0 + 2 0 \times 5.
 6 6 0 = \$ 1 3.
 2 1 \text {m i l l i o n} \\ \end{array}